asteca/ASteCA/README.md

 ## Software

-Both `python` and `R` are needed to run OCAAT.
-I've tested the code using the versions shown below.
+The code has been tested with the latest 2.7.x `python` version:

 * [Python - 2.7.8][2]

-* [R - 3.0.1][3]
+It should also work on older versions.
+Iif you encounter any problems with older versions, please contact me or open a new issue.

+The best and easiest way to install several versions of `python` and its packages without affecting your system is [pyenv](https://github.com/yyuu/pyenv).

 ### Python dependencies

 The packages listed below are required to run the code.
-The versions are the ones I used, could work with older versions but I can't guarantee it.

 * [Numpy - 1.8.2][4] -- `pip install numpy`
 * [Matplotlib - 1.3.1][6] -- `pip install matplotlib`
 * [SciPy  - 0.14.0][5] -- `pip install scipy`

+The versions are the ones I used, could work with older versions but I can't guarantee it.

+#### Extra packages
+If you want to use the function to obtain the cluster probability of being a true cluster, the following packages are needed:

+* [R - 3.0.1][3] -- `sudo apt-get install r-base`
 * [rpy2  -2.4.3](http://rpy.sourceforge.net/) -- `pip install rpy2`

-The best and easiest way to install several versions of `python` and its packages without affecting your system is [pyenv](https://github.com/yyuu/pyenv).
+These packages are not mandatory and OCAAT will still run without them, just not that particular function.

 ### Theoretical isochrones